siuyin/www.beyondbroadcast.com/content/post/getting-started-with-embedded-systems-programming/index.md

 requires powerful hardware to run it.
 An ATMega328 has no chance of running Python.

-Forth is the weirdest language to learn.
+Forth is a weird language to learn.
 But it will easily run on limited hardware like an ATMega328.
-I actually use STM8ef Forth running on an STM8S003F3/STM8S103F3 with 8K Flash and 1K RAM.
+I use STM8ef Forth running on an STM8S003F3/STM8S103F3 with 8K Flash and 1K RAM.